Federal-Compatible Terms of Service Agreements

 How to Implement

-If you’re a federal employee, follow these steps (or see our easy step by step flowchart) before setting up an account to use a free social media tool:
+If you’re a federal employee, follow these steps (or download our easy step-by-step flowchart [48kb, PDF]) before setting up an account to use a free digital media tool:

 - Review existing policy: Review your agency’s social media policy and guidance to be sure you understand requirements to use specific tools, branding, etc.